Toni77777/awesome-swiftui-libraries/README.md

 ## QRCode
 [scroll to top](#readme)
 - [CarBode](https://github.com/heart/CarBode-Barcode-Scanner-For-SwiftUI) - CarBode : Free & Opensource barcode scanner & generator for SwiftUI
+- [CodeScanner](https://github.com/twostraws/CodeScanner) - A SwiftUI view that is able to scan barcodes, QR codes, and more, and send back what was found.

 ## State
 [scroll to top](#readme)